ashton6student/ece445/README.md

 ### 1. Power Subsystem

 - Uses a 7.4V Li-ion battery stepped down to 5V and 3.3V using LDO regulators.
-- Provides stable power for ESP32-S3, potentiometers, and servo motors.
+- Provides stable power for ESP32-S3, hall effect sensors, and servo motors.
-- Battery management ensures safe charging and power stability.

 ### 2. Sensor Subsystem

-- Potentiometers on each finger track the degree of bend.
+- Perpendicular Hall effect sensors paired with magnets on each finger track the degree of bend.
 - Quest Controller used for hand positioning.
 - Haptic feedback provided by servos locking badge reels.

 ### 3. MCU Subsystem

 - Uses ESP32-S3 for data acquisition, BLE communication, and haptic control.
-- Samples finger curl data at 50Hz and IMU data at 100Hz.
+- Converts raw sensor data into a usable format in Unity.
 - Transmits data via BLE to Unity with low latency (<20ms).

 ### 4. Controller Subsystem